 Here are the top contributors to GHG emissions.

 Transportation accounts for a significant portion of the average American’s carbon footprint.
 This includes any personal transportation in cars as well as travel in trains, busses, and planes.
 Planes have massive carbon emissions, and while we sometimes cannot avoid traveling on planes, it is worth noting that a large part of your transportation carbon emissions comes from air travel.
+One way to cut this down?
+Learn about how to travel sustainably to reduce your environmental impact.

 Your carbon food-print mostly derives from where you’re sourcing your food.
 Certain food industries, like the meat industry, have much higher carbon footprints than others.
 But other fruits and veggies, which typically do have lower carbon footprints associated with their production, can still produce a fair amount of GHGs due to storage and transportation.